 - Breach of an oral contract: Two years from the date the contract was broken.

-If you are involved in a business dispute or breach of contract matter we invite you to speak to our Glendale business attorney today!
-Give us a call; our attorneys speak English, French, Spanish, Russian, and Armenian.
+If you are involved in a business dispute or breach of contract matter we invite you to speak to our Glendale business attorney at KAASS Law today!
+Give us a call or get in touch with us at (310) 943-1171 using the form below; our attorneys speak English, French, Spanish, Russian, and Armenian.